sigfault-byte/LegitURL/README.md

 > **Work‑in‑progress.**
-> LegitURL works today — and it’s strict on purpose — but new heuristics and UI polish land every week.
+> It works today and gets sharper every week with new heuristics and polish.

 ## LegitURL
 > Like a **nutrition label for links**